Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Buffalo and its opponents have combined to put up more than 53.5 points in three of seven games this season.
+- Buffalo and its opponents have gone over the current 51.5-point total in five of seven games this season.

-- The two teams combine to score 51.9 points per game, 1.6 less than the over/under in this contest.
+- The combined points per game average of the two teams, 51.9, is 0.4 points above Saturday's over/under.

-- These two squads surrender a combined 54.5 points per game, one more than this contest's over/under.
+- These two squads surrender a combined 54.5 points per game, 3.0 more than this contest's over/under.

-- The average total in Bulls games this season is 57.2, 3.7 points more than Saturday's total of 53.5.
+- The Bulls and their opponents have scored an average of 57.2 points per game in 2021, 5.7 more than Saturday's total.

-- The 53.5 total in this game is 3.7 points higher than the 49.8 average total in Falcons games this season.
+- The 49.8 PPG average total in Falcons games this season is 1.7 points fewer than this game's over/under.

 Buffalo Stats and Trends

-- Thus far this year Buffalo has two wins against the spread.
+- So far this season Buffalo has two wins against the spread.

-- The Bulls have covered the spread once this season when favored by 12.5 points or more (in two chances).

-- Buffalo's games this year have hit the over on two of seven set point totals (28.6%).
+- Buffalo's games this year have gone over the total in two out of seven opportunities (28.6%).

-- When Buffalo records more than 28.9 points, it is 1-2 against the spread and 3-1 overall.
+- Buffalo is 1-2 against the spread and 3-1 overall in games when it records more than 28.9 points.

-- This year, the Bulls have eight turnovers, four fewer than the Falcons have takeaways (12).
+- The Bulls have eight giveaways this season, while the Falcons have 12 takeaways .

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.